Kongduino/RAK4631_NMEA_Parser/README.md

 ### More information

-For more information about the GNSS module, see the [Quick start Guide](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK1910/Quickstart/) on RAK's Documentation Center website.
+For more information about the Wisblock GNSS module, see the [Quick start Guide](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK1910/Quickstart/) on RAK's Documentation Center website.